-The remarkable performance of the Group was mirrored in its stock performance where your Company yielded a total market capitalisation of the Company increased by 36% to MVR 278 million during the year compared to MVR 178 Million in 2018.
+The remarkable performance of the Group was mirrored in its stock performance where your Company yielded a total market capitalization during 2018 and 2019.
+However, in 2020 company market capitalisation has decreased by 26 % compared to 2019.

 STAKE HOLDER ENGAGEMENT